-STRATEGIC IS- SUES OBJECTIVES STRATEGIES 1 Access to clean water To provide clean drinking water to all villages according to RDP standards by the end of 2020 Long term strategy is to move away from reliance on underground water to reliance on surface water using the Glen Alpine and Blouberg (Masetheku) dams as major sources of water The District, as the WSA, must engage DWAE and Water Users Association of the Glen Alpine dam and the Mogalakwena River to change the use of water from commercial agricultural use to domestic use The local municipality, together with the district, must review and implement the Water Services Development Plan which will also guide on the maintenance and upgrading of water assets to cover for the growth of settlements especially growth points and corridors of development.
-Develop systems to detect water leakages in communities Rehabilitation and maintenance of existing boreholes and water infrastructure Improvement of cost recovery strategy to curb wastage of water Identification of illegal connections and curbing them

-2 Access to sanitation Access to energy To provide each house-hold with a VIP toilet according to National sanitation policy standards by 2020 To have awareness programmes in place focusing on health and hygiene related to sanitation To provide all outstand- especially those affecting the rising main Implementation of a Free Basic Water strategy User paying for higher level of services The usage of term contractors to avoid water services interruptions Resuscitation and training of water committees in communities Embark on awareness campaigns on water saving techniques among community members To curb or reduce theft of diesel engine pumps there should be a change to electric water pumps and installation of tracking devices such as micro-chips Engage the Municipal Demarcation Board and CDM to grant powers and functions of water and sanitation to Blouberg Municipality.
-Construction of sanitation facilities that adhere to policy standards with the priority targeting areas where the underground water table is closer to the surface Enter into partnership with NGOs to fast track the provision of the service Provision of Free Basic Sanitation to indigent households User paying for higher level of services Using own electricity license to electrify extensions in services ing extensions with electricity by 2020 To ensure minimal energy consumption by users as per the nation- villages that have grown over the years since their electrification.
-Soliciting ESKOM for the provision of electricity to extensions to reduce backlogs in areas of ESKOM supply al energy reduction strategy To also ensure the pro- vision of electricity con- nections to settlement extensions Having a fully functional local energy forum Exploration of alternative sources of energy(non grid) Development and implementation of an energy master plan Provision of Free Basic Electricity to indigent households Embark on energy saving campaigns to reduce unnecessary energy consumption 4 Access to roads and storm water To tar additional 150 km of roads and re - gravel 500 km of access roads by the end of 2020 To grade internal streets on a continuous basis To ensure access to storm water facilities by al communities To construct low water bridges To build bus stop shelters and taxi ranks in strategic locations Engagement of Roads Agency-Limpopo on the tarring of roads especially the ones linking to nodes of economic activities Engagement of the Department of Public Works and Roads for a grading programme and adherence to such Sustaining and beefing up the municipal roads unit and capacity building to the three clusters established Partnership with the local mining houses (De Beers and Coal of Africa) to help in funding and implementing some of the programmes on building new roads and maintaining existing ones.
-Embark on programmes of upgrading some internal streets with the provision of storm water drainage facilities Coordination of roads development and maintenance Development of Integrated Roads and Transport master plan developments Sustaining the local roads and transport forum
+STRATEGIC ISSUES OBJECTIVES STRATEGIES 1 Access to clean water To provide clean drinking water to all villages according to RDP standards by the end of 2020 Long term strategy is to move away from reliance on underground water to reliance on surface water using the Glen Alpine and Blouberg (Masetheku) dams as major sources of water The District, as the WSA, must engage DWAE and Water Users Association of the Glen Alpine dam and the Mogalakwena River to change the use of water from commercial agricultural use to domestic use The local municipality, together with the district, must review and implement the Water Services Development Plan which will also guide on the maintenance and upgrading of water assets to cover for the growth of settlements especially growth points and corridors of development.
+Develop systems to detect water leakages in communities Rehabilitation and maintenance of existing boreholes and water infrastructure Improvement of cost recovery strategy to curb wastage of water Identification of illegal connections and curbing them especially those affecting the rising main Implementation of a Free Basic Water strategy User paying for higher level of services The usage of term contractors to avoid water services interruptions Resuscitation and training of water committees in communities Embark on awareness campaigns on water saving techniques among community members To curb or reduce theft of diesel engine pumps there should be a change to electric water pumps and installation of tracking devices such as micro-chips Engage the Municipal Demarcation Board and CDM to grant powers and functions of water and sanitation to Blouberg Municipality.
+2 Access to sanitation To provide each household with a VIP toilet according to National sanitation policy standards by 2020 To have awareness programmes in place focusing on health and hygiene related to sanitation Construction of sanitation facilities that adhere to policy standards with the priority targeting areas where the underground water table is closer to the surface Enter into partnership with NGOs to fast track the provision of the service Provision of Free Basic Sanitation to indigent households User paying for higher level of services 3 Access to energy services To provide all outstanding extensions with electricity by 2020 To ensure minimal energy consumption by users as per the national energy reduction strategy To also ensure the provision of electricity connections to settlement extensions Using own electricity license to electrify extensions in villages that have grown over the years since their electrification.
+Soliciting ESKOM for the provision of electricity to extensions to reduce backlogs in areas of ESKOM supply Having a fully functional local energy forum Exploration of alternative sources of energy (non grid) Development and implementation of an energy master plan Provision of Free Basic Electricity to indigent households Embark on energy saving campaigns to reduce unnecessary energy consumption